Hisense Chromebook 11

 Related Chromebooks

 The Hisense Chromebook 11 delivered exactly what its price suggested: basic computing functionality without frills.
-The 11.6-inch TN display offers a 1366×768 resolution with 200 nits of brightness according to PCWorld’s testing.
+The 11.6-inch TN display offers a 1366 by 768 resolution with 200 nits of brightness according to PCWorld's testing.
 Viewing angles suffer considerably, a typical TN panel limitation, though this matters less for direct viewing during typical use.
-The Rockchip RK3288 quad-core Cortex A17 processor paired with Mali 760 graphics proved somewhat competitive with Intel’s budget Celeron chips of the era, handling full-screen video playback with only occasional hiccups.
+The Rockchip RK3288 quad-core Cortex A17 processor paired with Mali 760 graphics proved somewhat competitive with Intel's budget Celeron chips of the era, handling full-screen video playback with only occasional hiccups.

 Connectivity includes 802.11ac Wi-Fi, Bluetooth 4.0, HDMI output, two USB 2.0 ports, a headphone jack, and microSD card expansion.
-The absence of USB-C and USB 3.0 reflects the device’s 2015 vintage.
+The absence of USB-C and USB 3.0 reflects the device's 2015 vintage.
 A USB Ethernet adapter could be used through the USB 2.0 ports for wired network access, though at reduced speeds compared to USB 3.0 connections.
-The 3.3-pound form factor, while not the lightest, remained portable enough for students and casual users who were the clear target audience.
+The 2.4-pound form factor, while not the lightest, remained portable enough for students and casual users who were the clear target audience.

 Reviewer Insights